ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 ## Using I2C/NXT Sensors

-See the page on [The MINDSTORMS Sensor Device Class][msensor] for general usage.
+See the page on [The MINDSTORMS Sensor Device Class][lego-sensor] for general usage.
 This page only covers the I2C specifics.

 ### Polling